-The revision in Haldia Petrochemicals Limited's (HPL) outlook to Negative factors in ICRA's expectation of the profit generation moderating in the near to medium term on the back of a supply glut in the petrochemical market globally which is exerting pressure on the spreads.
-This has constrained the tolling margins and the trend is likely to continue for some more time, given the tepid global demand and the supply build-up.
-During Q3 FY2024, the company reported sizeable operating losses due to the material compression in spreads.
-ICRA expects FY2024 and FY2025 to remain weak, with a material improvement expected FY2026 onwards.
-The moderation in profitability is likely to keep the debt metrics under pressure, especially in light of the proposed debt-funded capex towards downstream products like acetone-phenol.
+The downgrade in the ratings of Haldia Petrochemicals Limited (HPL) factors in the sustained pressure on its profit generation on the back of a global supply glut in the petrochemical market, which coupled with the muted global demand exerted pressure on the product spread.
+This has constrained HPL's tolling margins, and the trend is likely to continue for some more time, given the tepid global demand and the supply build-up.
+In FY2024, the company reported operating losses due to the material compression in spreads coupled with the increase in expenses to support research in some group companies.

+ICRA expects FY2025 to be marginally better than FY2024, though it will continue to be weak.
+The moderation in profitability is likely to keep the debt metrics under pressure, especially in the light of the proposed debt-funded capex towards downstream products like acetone-phenol.
+On a consolidated basis, the company has sizeable debt repayments in the next fiscal for which it will have to be dependent on the available cash balances as well as support from other entities in the TCG Group.